How the Licensing Relationship Works

 Eligibility Review

-GCWAL assesses your organisation against the four licensing standards — sector depth, expertise, scale, and commitment.
+GCWAL assesses your organisation against the four licensing standards — sector knowledge, expertise, scale, and commitment.

 03